GuidesWikiWhat Is TDP, Factors, Overclocking & Guide

 Showcasing a white CPU cooler.
 Image Credits [Tech4Gamers]

-Most PCs use traditional air coolers because they get the job done and aren’t heavy on the pocket, either.
+Most PCs use traditional air coolers because they do the job and aren’t heavy on the pocket.
 Moreover, air coolers don’t require much wattage and consume around 10W at best.
-For example, the be quiet Dark Rock Pro 4 only consumes 10W to 12W on average.
+For example, the Be Quiet Dark Rock Pro 4 only consumes 10W to 12W on average.
 On average, an air cooler can cool around 100W to 150W of heat.

 You can make your PC as cool as possible through custom water loops.
 However, water looping isn’t simple and requires more power than AIOs or air coolers.
 To explain, a custom water loop can need around 20W to 25W of power.
 For example, the Raijintek Scylla Elite water cooling kit consumes 25W of power while cooling over 200W of heat.